 Some thoughts on The Goldfinch by Fabritius in the Mauritshuis.

-By Drs Kees Kaldenbach, art historian, after a visit to Kassel, Germany, 2018.
+By Drs Kees Kaldenbach, art historian, after a visit to the museum in Kassel, Germany, 2018.

 Mauritshuis Zoom private visit

-We may consider this image on three levels: On a painterly level, on a factual level, and finally on a moral level.
+We may consider this fantastic image of a bird on three levels: On a painterly level, on a factual level, and finally on a moral level.

 X-rays and other technology tell us that the painting once had a painted dark edge around all four edges.
 In the present day museum setup, the top dark part is a result of a badly placed overhead spot light.
 Move your hand to the light source and you will see that the whole surface is nearly white.